UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

 Each cycle, the decode unit will read macro-ops from the input buffer, and split them into a stream of ``Instruction`` objects or micro-ops.
 These ``Instruction`` objects are passed into an internal buffer.

-Once all macro-ops in the input buffer have been passed into the internal ``Instruction`` buffer or the ``Instruction`` buffer size exceeds the size of the output buffer, ``Instruction`` objects are checked for any trivially identifiable branch mispredictions (i.e., a non-branch predicted as a isTaken branch), and if discovered, the branch predictor is informed and a pipeline flush requested.
+Once all macro-ops in the input buffer have been passed into the internal ``Instruction`` buffer or the ``Instruction`` buffer size exceeds the size of the output buffer, ``Instruction`` objects are checked for any trivially identifiable branch mispredictions (i.e., a non-branch predicted as a taken branch), and if discovered, the branch predictor is informed and a pipeline flush requested.

 The cycle ends when all ``Instruction`` objects in the internal buffer have been processed, or a misprediction is identified and all remaining ``Instruction`` objects are flushed.